7 Resources

 2021-2024

-The UPLIFT 2.0 program (Using Practice and Learning to Increase Favorable Thoughts) is one arm on the NYU Managing Epilepsy Well (MEW) study.
-The UPLIFT program is a group-based program that teaches depression self-management skills to people with epilepsy and elevated depression symptoms.
+The UPLIFT 2.0 program is one arm of the NYU Managing Epilepsy Well (MEW) study.
+UPLIFT is a group-based program that teaches depression self-management skills to people with epilepsy and elevated depression symptoms.
 The second arm is BOOST (Bringing Our Strength Together), a group-based support program for people with epilepsy.

 11 Resources